return to Natural Dog Health Remedies

 Digestive Enzymes

 Dogs that have excess gas very often have a sluggish digestive system.
 One reason may be due to insufficient digestive enzymes in their diets.
-Supplementing their foods with the enzymes may solve the gassy problem.
+Adding a digestive enzyme supplement to the dog's diet may solve the gassy problem.

 Probiotics

-Supplementing your dog's diet with probiotics can replenish the GI tract with good friendly bacteria that can aid digestion and fix digestion problems such as flatulence.
+Supplementing your dog's diet with probiotics can replenish the GI tract with good friendly bacteria that can help digestion and fix digestion problems such as flatulence.

 Exercise

-Light exercise after meals aids digestion and bowel movement.
+Light exercise after meals such as slow leash walking helps digestion and bowel movement.
 It can also help work out the gas while you are outside.

 Put the Garbage Bin Lid On